Stocks end higher after Fed accelerates stimulus pullback

-“This was a well-telegraphed acceleration of the taper,” said Brian Jacobsen, senior investment strategist at Allspring Global Investments.
-“The Fed has the option, but not obligation to hike three times in 2022.
-The growth and inflation outlook will likely improve where they can just take it slow."

-The Fed's latest policy update, issued at 2 p.m.
-Eastern, followed its policymaking committee's last meeting of the year.
+The major stock indexes rose tentatively after having been down before the release of the Fed's statement at 2 p.m.
+Eastern, then gained momentum toward the end of the day.
+The S&P 500 rose 1.6%, nearly recouping all of its losses from the previous two days.
+The benchmark index ended just below the record high it set last Friday.

+The Dow Jones Industrial Average rose 1.1% and the tech-heavy Nasdaq composite gained 2.2%.
+The Russell 2000 index of smaller-company stocks rose 1.6%.
+Bond yields edged higher.

-The central bank had been widely expected to announce a faster pullback of its stimulus measures as inflationary pressures build.
+The central bank's policymakers, holding their last meeting of the year, had been widely expected to announce a faster pullback of its stimulus measures as inflationary pressures build.

+“The market is interpreting this as no big surprise,” said Liz Young, chief investment strategist at SoFi.
+“The market was more worried about inflation.”

 Businesses have been dealing with supply chain problems and higher costs for months.
 It has been a key concern for investors as big companies pass those costs off to consumers, who have so far been absorbing higher prices on everything from groceries to clothing and other consumer products.